Chymyst/chymyst-core/docs/chymyst10.md

 so that the counter can be incremented or decremented on any of the DCM peers.

 Make sure that there is only one copy of the `counter` molecule in the cluster site.

+## Serialization of molecule emitters

+All data carried by DMs is serialized using the [Chill](https://github.com/twitter/chill) library.

+Programmers need to take special care when a DM carries data that itself contains a molecule emitter (e.g. molecule of type `DM[M[Int]]`, `DM[DM[Int]]` and so on).
+All molecule emitters carried by DMs must be bound to reaction sites that can be unambiguously identified by their hash sum.

+A reaction site declared statically in the application code is easily identified.
+However, programmers may also declare reaction sites in the scope of a function, and then call that function several times with different parameters to create several reaction sites.
+This will be typically the case, for instance, if reaction sites are declared by a library function.

+The reaction sites created "dynamically" by different function invocations will all have identical Scala code.
+However, these reactions (and the molecule emitters bound to them) will be _chemically_ different, since chemical reactions are decided by object identities.
+If molecule emitters are carried by DMs, it will be necessary to identify the specific instance of the reaction site to which the molecule emitter is bound.
+This identification becomes impossible if several reaction sites are created dynamically from identical Scala code but (possibly) different parameters and different object identities for molecule emitters.
+Therefore, molecule emitters bound to dynamically created reaction sites cannot be used as data carried by DMs.

+For this reason, DCM restricts molecule emitters carried by DMs to be bound to **static reaction sites**, that is, reaction sites that exist in a single instance.
+If it is necessary for application code to create several reaction sites dynamically, the reaction sites must differ from each other at least in the names of some input molecules.

 # The DCM protocol internals